Milesq/branch-switcher/README.md

  - `-d` remove branches
  - `-D` force remove branches

+## Previous branch placeholder
+Type `ck -` to switch to previous branch

 # Installation

 After you download binary from release tab on github, to have to put it to the directory which is added to `path` env variable